 More than a million homes have already gone solar in the U.S., and many more homeowners are considering installing solar.
-If you’re in the market for solar, you probably want to know what actually happens during a solar panel installation.
+If you’re in the market for solar, you probably want to know what actually happens during a solar panel installation, or even how to install solar panels yourself.
 There are five big steps that need to happen after you sign your solar contract before the solar panels on your roof can actually power your home, and a lot of it is behind the scenes.
 To show you what you can expect, we’ve outlined a simple five-step guide for the typical solar installation process.

 It’s always good to start with a broad overview.
-Start out by watching EnergySage’s time-lapse video, Solar Installation in Less Than a Minute, which shows one of EnergySage’s pre-screened solar installers assemble a 6.7 kW solar energy system on a home in Newton, Massachusetts.
-The happy homeowners now save $2,250 on their electricity bills every year thanks to their new solar panels, and will break even on their investment in just five years.
+Start out by watching EnergySage’s time-lapse video, Solar Installation in Less Than a Minute (check it out below), which shows one of EnergySage’s pre-screened solar installers assemble a 6.7 kW solar energy system on a home in Newton, Massachusetts.
+The happy homeowners now save $2,250 on their electricity bills every year thanks to their new solar panels and will break even on their investment in just five years.

 How to install solar panels step by step: what is involved in the solar panel installation process?

 Installing solar panels doesn’t happen overnight – there’s a process for what needs to happen to get your panels ready to begin powering your home.
 Overall, from the day you sign your contract with your installer, it will typically take between one and three months before your solar panels are grid-connected and producing energy for your home.
 We’ve outlined the five-step solar panel installation guide below:

 1. Engineering site visit: the first step to getting your solar system installed